Have you ever asked yourself:

 For some, these are career questions, and for others, they are important life quests.

 Ultimately, the goal of a vision statement is to harness the power of positive thinking.
 By intentionally choosing a life path, you’ll be more capable of manifesting it.
 You might see new opportunities where before you would have been blind to them, or feel more motivated to work towards your goal as other distractions fall away.
-There’s some interesting psychological research that explores other effects of positive thinking, which you can read about here: Understanding the Psychology of Positive Thinking.
-Famed 2006 book The Secret (which also became a movie) describes the Law of Attraction, which suggests that people will attract into their lives whatever they focus on.
-The 1937 hit book How to Think and Grow Rich likewise has many still-relevant lessons; namely, using our mental willpower, determination, and focus to manifest real actions that carry us toward our goals.
+There’s psychological research that explores other effects of positive thinking, which suggests that people will attract into their lives whatever they focus on.
+It is absolutely possible to use mental willpower, determination, and focus to manifest real actions that carry your toward your goals.

 “When you follow your bliss…doors will open where you would not have thought there would be doors; and where there wouldn’t be a door for anyone else.”